davidlamt/personal-blog/content/post/software-development/27-vim-progress-update.md

 More importantly, I have drastically improved my day-to-day code creation workflow with my arsenal of Vim key bindings and awesome plugins and extensions.

-I cannot wait to have more "ah-ha" moments when I figure out ways to quicken actions that I have repeating!
+I cannot wait to have more "ah-ha" moments when I figure out ways to speed up actions that I have been repeating!

 I hope that you will take a look (or second look) at Vim.
 You will definitely gain something even if you do not end up going the purist route.